DMacGillivray/soccer-predictions/README.md

     <img src="https://github.com/DMacGillivray/soccer-predictions/blob/master/notebooks/images/single-feature-feature-columns-shape.png" width="821" height="318" />
 </p>

-However, this is not too severe a problem if we believe that the last few games a team has played is a better indicator of current form than every single one of their previous games.
-For example, we may think we can get a good idea of a team's current form by reviewing the last 4 games a team has played rather than the last 12.
+However, this is not too severe a problem if we believe that the last few games a team has played is at least as good an indicator of their current form as all of their previous games.
+For example, we may think we can get a good idea of a team's current form by reviewing the last 4 games a team has played without the need to review the last 12.

-This is somewhat in line with [Dixon-Coles](http://web.math.ku.dk/~rolf/teaching/thesis/DixonColes.pdf) paper, where they develop the idea of a decay factor to historical results so that recent games had more impact on the model than older games.
+This is somewhat in line with [Dixon-Coles](http://web.math.ku.dk/~rolf/teaching/thesis/DixonColes.pdf) paper, where they develop the idea of a decay factor to historical results so that recent games have more impact on the model than older games.

 The consequence of this approach is that we lose the first part of the season from our data.
 If we think that the previous 2 games is an adequate historical record for modeling then we cannot start modeling until each team has played at least 2 games.
 Imputing the missing data does not really make sense in this context.

 It is unfortunate that we lose some data.
-However, it seems reasonable that we should get an idea of how a team is playing before we start modeling their win, draw, and lose probabilities.
+However, it seems reasonable that we should get an idea of how a team is playing before we start modeling their Win, Draw, and Lose probabilities.

 #### Number of Features

 The other consequence of transposing the data is that the number of features explodes.
 If a team plays 17 away games in a season, this means there are 16 previous away games with data.
 If we are looking at say 4 features - for example number of corners, goals scored, fouls, shots, shots on target, then we have 16 x 5 = 80 feature columns.
 But, the number of features is pruned if we decide we will only use the last 4 games to make predictions.
 In this case we reduce the number of feature columns to 4 x 5 = 20 features.
+Although not done in this project, we can also aggregate features to means, modes or use any other aggregation function.

 #### Notebooks